Hofls/devops/software-dev-tools/gitlab/dependency-proxy.md

 #### Problems
 * If you need to pull through dependency proxy image from another repository (e.g. mcr.microsoft.com)
-    * Bad way - push it do dockerhub
+    * Bad way - manually push it to your dockerhub repository, then pull from it
     * Good way - todo